eliasdoehne/stellaris-dashboard/README.md

 # Installation

 ### Windows
+You can also follow my [video tutorial](https://youtu.be/gXpkyL_7jNE?t=379) for the installation in Windows.

   1. Install Python 3.6 or later from https://www.python.org/.
   ***Make sure to check the "Add Python 3.6 to PATH" option in the first step of the python installer!***
   1. Download the latest release at the [releases page on github](https://github.com/eliasdoehne/stellaris-dashboard/releases)  (Click on "Download Source Code (zip)")